English health official warns pandemic entering worst weeks

 England last week entered a third national lockdown that closed all nonessential shops, schools, colleges and universities for at least six weeks.
 But police report many violations of rules that require people to stay home except for essential reasons such as exercise and grocery shopping.

+The prime minister’s spokesman, Jamie Davies, said rules allowed people to be outdoors for “exercise, not socializing,” but there is confusion over where the line should be drawn — for example, whether walking with a takeaway coffee counts as exercise.
+When asked in a briefing if people were allowed to sit alone on a park bench: “Let me take that away and come back to you,” he said.

 The government hopes the restrictions will reduce the strain on the NHS while it ramps up a nationwide mass vaccination program.
-Seven new large-scale vaccination centers are set to open Monday, joining around 1,000 other sites across the country, including hospitals, general practitioners’ clinics and some drugstores.
+Seven large-scale vaccination centers are set to open Monday, joining around 1,000 other sites across the country, including hospitals, general practitioners’ clinics and some drugstores.

+At one center in Stevenage, north of London, medical personnel administering the shots described the mood as filled with relief and joy.

+“They’ve been quite emotional actually, really pleased that there is some hope at the end of this tunnel, this very long tunnel for everybody,” said Caroline Shepherd, clinical expert for immunizations at Hertfordshire Community NHS Trust.
+“A few people quite teary, saying ‘I’m really pleased to be here, thank you so much, we’re really grateful for the NHS'”.

-The U.K. government’s goal is to vaccinate 15 million people by mid-February, targeting people over 70, front line healthcare workers and others who are especially vulnerable to the virus.
+More than 2 million people in the UK have received a COVID-19 vaccine so far, Prime Minister Boris Johnson said during a visit to a center in Bristol.
+The government’s goal is to vaccinate 15 million people by mid-February, targeting people over 70, front line healthcare workers and others who are especially vulnerable to the virus.
 That will protect people who account for almost 90% of coronavirus-related deaths and may allow restrictions to be eased, the government says.

+“We cannot be complacent,” Johnson said.
+“The worst thing now would be for us to allow the success in rolling out a vaccine program to breed any kind of complacency about the state of the pandemic.”

 Follow AP coverage of the coronavirus pandemic at: